Curriculum

 Electives

 Four electives must be completed as a part of the degree requirements.
-These electives can be completed at any time prior to graduation, while enrolled in the CMP program.
+These 4 electives must be completed by the end of Year 5.
 Selection of these courses are influenced by a student’s dissertation project and made in consultation with their mentor.
-One elective credit is 12-24 classroom hours and must be approved by the Program Director.
+For credit, an elective course must involve at minimum 12-24 classroom hours, or equivalent.

 Doctoral Dissertation